jatupan1989/boomjum1989/Precedence-in-the-matrix.md

             * Specific type and specific subdomain names
         - Specific type and specific domain names
             * Specific type and specific subdomain names

+Any explicit whitelist or blacklist status of a cell will cascade down through inheritance to the **graylisted** cells in the next level.
+Ultimately, this means that it is possible to control all the cells in the matrix with just the top-left `all` cell.